Find answers to general questions about the Museum of Health below.

 My family donated an object/s to the current collection, what are your plans for this donation?

-We encourage you to contact the head of our Curatorial Team on info@mohqld.com.au for more information about the management of the item/s donated.
+We encourage you to contact our Museum Director on info@mohqld.com.au for more information about the management of the item/s donated.

 Will my donation to Toowoomba Hospital Foundation be used to fund the museum project?